evoraglobal/sieraapi-docs/source/includes/_assets.md

 **Response Body**

-The response body will include a list of all assets in SIERA.
+The response body will include a list of all assets in SIERA which are associated with the asset specified by the assetId parameter.

 | Attribute         | Type and description                                                                                                                                                                                     |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |